MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/deploy-nodejs-mongodb-app-service-from-visual-studio-code.md

 ---
-title: Deploy Node.js MongoDB app with VSCode - App Service
+title: Deploy Node.js MongoDB app with VSCode - App Service/CosmosDB
 description: In this tutorial, use a Node.js app with a MongoDB database using the MongoDB native API.
 Deploy the Node.js application to Azure App Service (on Linux) then verify the hosted app works. ms.topic: tutorial ms.date: 12/03/2020